UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/ampereslaw.md

 Applying Ampère's law to a capacitor with no direct current between the plates.
 ```
 This is problematic because there is no current flowing through the capacitor, yet the exact path taken when calculating Ampère's law should not
 change the outcome of the expression!
+What we do see however is an electric field flowing within the capacity, this results in a current flowing at
-To resolve this, consider the rate of flow of charge $I = \partial Q/\partial t$ in to or out of the capacitor,
+the other end of the capacitor, so we would expect some form of magnetic field contribution.
+To resolve this, consider the rate of flow of charge
-from Gauss's law we know that:
+$I = \partial Q/\partial t$ in to or out of the capacitor, from Gauss's law we know that:
 ```{math}
 Q = \epsilon_0 \iint {\bf E} \cdot \mathrm{d} {\bf A} \Longrightarrow I_{capacitor} = \frac{\partial Q}{\partial t} =
 \frac{ \partial}{\partial t}\left( \epsilon_0 \iint {\bf E} \cdot \mathrm{d} {\bf A}\right) = \epsilon_0 \iint \frac{ \partial {\bf E}}{\partial t} \cdot \mathrm{d} {\bf A}